unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/web3-react-guide.md

 ```

 :::info
 Because popups are a more integration friendly approach, the `@uauth/web3-react` library now uses them by default.
-If you want the "old" redirect functionality, you need to initialize the `UAuthConnector` with this setting: [`shouldLoginWithRedirect: true.`](web3-react-guide.md#shouldloginwithredirect)``
+If you want the "old" redirect functionality, you need to set `shouldLoginWithRedirect: true` in your `UAuthConnectorOptions` and [create a callback page](#shouldloginwithredirect).
 :::

 ## Step 3: Test the Usage